GSA/digitalgov.gov/content/posts/2012-12-21-mobile-gov-resources-for-2013.md

   - USDA
 ---

-{% include image/full-width.html img="https://sites.usa.gov/howtomobile/files/2011/08/MobilePhoneapp_220px.jpg" alt="Mobile Phone Map" %}
-With mobile use growing exponentially and federal agencies implementing [customer-facing mobile services](http://www.whitehouse.gov/digitalgov/strategy-milestones) for the [Digital Government Strategy](http://www.whitehouse.gov/digitalgov/about), we decided to put together a Mobile Gov resource &#8220;cheat sheet&#8221; with concepts and information we think will be helpful for agencies implementing Mobile Gov in 2013.
+[{% img="https://sites.usa.gov/howtomobile/files/2011/08/MobilePhoneapp_220px.jpg" alt="Mobile Phone Map" %}](https://sites.usa.gov/howtomobile/files/2011/08/MobilePhoneapp_220px.jpg)With mobile use growing exponentially and federal agencies implementing [customer-facing mobile services](http://www.whitehouse.gov/digitalgov/strategy-milestones) for the [Digital Government Strategy](http://www.whitehouse.gov/digitalgov/about), we decided to put together a Mobile Gov resource &#8220;cheat sheet&#8221; with concepts and information we think will be helpful for agencies implementing Mobile Gov in 2013.
 Here&#8217;s what Mobile Gov implementers need to know!

 **APIs**